 The issue of the innovation Policy Mix has been addressed in length by the OECD in its ‘Science, Technology and Industry Outlook 2010’ and in a growing body of academic literature.
 Getting down to the grassroots of the concept, several studies have identified the components and steps of the Innovation Policy as a process.
 There is also a growing analytical framework that sets out the different policy measures that could be considered by policy makers.

-The mission of this new TRG (Thematic Research Group) would be to cast new light on the determinants of conceiving and delivering Innovation Policy and understand better the reasons of success or failure of otherwise intelligent policy measures.
+The mission of this new SIG (Special Interest Group) would be to cast new light on the determinants of conceiving and delivering the Innovation Policy Implementation Nexus.
+It will also work towards understanding better the reasons of success or failure of otherwise intelligent policy measures.
 It will look in particular into the different phases of ideation, policy construction and policy delivery taking into account the broader issue of interactions among academia, business and government.
 Feedback loops from participatory societal processes have also to be examined in the light of a more responsible and ethically accountable innovation policy.

-The Innovation Policy thematic research group aims to
+The Innovation Policy Implementation Nexus (INNOPIN) aims to

 - Provide a critical appraisal of the process under which innovation policy is designed and delivered, in particular in public policy settings, where Triple Helix interactions are thought to play a major role

-- Carry out specific analyses on thematic areas, where Innovation Policy is set to be significantly reinforced through the Triple Helix
+- Carry out specific analyses on thematic areas, where the Innovation Policy Implementation Nexus is set to be significantly reinforced through the Triple Helix

 - Stimulate a systematic exchange of best practice